mjf55/daVinciJrTagManager/README.md

 necessary to import additional UID / Password / PACK combinations.

-Just download the zip file from GitHub, Unpack it to the directory of your choice and just run dvjTagManager.py and you have 400+ codes to start using.
+Just download the zip file from GitHub, Unpack it to the directory of your choice and just run dvjTagManager.py ( from that directory )and you have 400+ codes to start using.